cloudcreativity/laravel-json-api/docs/features/content-negotiation.md

 ### Custom Encoding

-If you need to support a media type that does not encode to JSON API content, use a string value.
+If you need to support a media type that does not encode to JSON API content, add it to your `encoding` configuration with the value set to `false`.
+For example:
-The value can either be a fully-qualified classname or a Laravel service container binding, for
-example:

 ```php
 return [